 a Non-Embedded Customer experiences a change in the actual availability of its Apparatus resulting in a change in Demand of 100MW or greater; or

-a Generator experiences a planned unavailability of a Generating Unit and/or Power-Generating Module resulting in a change of 100MW or more in the Output Usable of that Generating Unit and/or Power-Generating Module below its previously notified availability, which is expected to last one Settlement Period or longer and up to three years ahead; or
+a Generator experiences a planned unavailability of a Generating Unit resulting in a change of 100MW or more in the Output Useable of the associated Power-Generating Module below its previously notified availability, which is expected to last one Settlement Period or longer and up to three years ahead; or

-a Generator experiences a change of 100MW or more in the Maximum Export Limit of a Generating Unit which is expected to last one Settlement Period or longer; or
+a Generator experiences a change of 100MW or more in the Maximum Export Limit of any generating Plant which is expected to last one Settlement Period or longer; or

-a Generator experiences a planned unavailability resulting in a change of 100MW or more in its aggregated Output Usable below its previously notified availability for a Power Station with a Registered Capacity of 200MW or more and which is expected to last one Settlement Period or longer and up to three years ahead, save where data has been provided pursuant to OC.2.4.7(c) above; or
+a Generator experiences a planned unavailability resulting in a change of 100MW or more in its aggregated Output Useable below its previously notified availability for a Power Station with a Registered Capacity of 200MW or more and which is expected to last one Settlement Period or longer and up to three years ahead, save where data has been provided pursuant to OC.2.3.6 (c) above; or

-a Generator experiences a change of 100MW or more in the aggregated Maximum Export Limit of a Power Station with a Registered Capacity of 200MW or more, which is expected to last one Settlement Period or longer, save where data has been provided pursuant to OC.2.4.7(d) above;
+a Generator experiences a change of 100MW or more in the aggregated Maximum Export Limit of a Power Station with a Registered Capacity of 200MW or more, which is expected to last one Settlement Period or longer, save where data has been provided pursuant to OC.2.3.6 (d) above

 such Non-Embedded Customer or Generator shall provide The Company with the EU Transparency Availability Data in accordance with DRC Schedule 6 (Users’ Outage Data) using either MODIS or with prior agreement with The Company directly into the Elexon Portal and, with reference to Assimilated Law Chapter III, Article 8(1) of retained REMIT Implementing Regulation 1348/2014.

-OC2.4.8 The Company will for each day publish the actual largest secured loss of generation (i.e. the loss of generation against which, as a requirement of the Licence Standards, the National Electricity Transmission System must be secured) or loss of import from External Interconnections for each settlement period on The Company’s website.
+OC2.3.7 The Company shall for each day publish the actual largest secured loss of generation (ie, the loss of generation against which, as a requirement of the Licence Standards, the NETS must be secured) or loss of import from External Interconnections for each settlement period on The Company’s website.

-OC2.5 Space Weather Events
+OC2.4 Space Weather Events

-OC2.5.1 In addition to the requirements of OC2.4, where The Company issues a Space Weather Prepare Notification in accordance with OC7.4.9, Generators, Interconnector Owners and Restoration Contractors shall;
+OC2.4.1 In addition to the requirements of OC2.3, where The Company issues a Space Weather Prepare Notification in accordance with OC7.4.9, Generators, Interconnector Owners and Restoration Contractors shall;

+Figure 17: Overview of Space Weather Event timeline for Prepare Notification

 within 3 hours of The Company issuing a Space Weather Prepare Notification submit a Space Weather Output Usable Declaration to The Company (for the avoidance of doubt where no Space Weather Output Usable Declaration is submitted, The Company shall assume there to have been a declaration stating no impact to availability due to space weather).
-In the case of Interconnector Owners, they may take such steps that they consider appropriate to inform any relevant parties (such as, but not limited to, any other Transmission System Operator (TSO) (as defined in Assimilated Law) and market participants) as they consider to be appropriate.
+In the case of Interconnector Owners, they may take such steps that they consider appropriate to inform any relevant parties (such as, but not limited to, any other TSO (as defined in Assimilated Law) and market participants) as they consider to be appropriate.
 For the avoidance of doubt, The Company shall be able to inform any relevant parties of any space weather related notifications it has issued in accordance with the Grid Code; and

 where a Space Weather Imminent Notification is issued by The Company in accordance with OC7.4.9, comply with their submitted Space Weather Output Usable Declaration, unless an Event prevents them from doing so.

-OC2.5.2 Where The Company issues a Space Weather Imminent Notification without first issuing a Space Weather Prepare Notification, Generators, Interconnector Owners and Restoration Contractors shall;
+OC2.4.2 Where The Company issues a Space Weather Imminent Notification without first issuing a Space Weather Prepare Notification, Generators, Interconnector Owners and Restoration Contractors shall;

+Figure 18: Overview of Space Weather Event timeline for Imminent Notification

 as soon as practicable submit a Space Weather Output Usable Declaration to The Company; and